-To renew licenses for the 2013-2015 licensure period, all registered and licensed professionals will be required to submit proof of 40 hours of continuing education which must have been acquired from October 1, 2011 through September 30, 2013.
+To renew licenses for the next licensure renewal period, all registered and licensed professionals will be required to submit proof of 40 hours of continuing education which must have been acquired from October 1 through September 30.
 All licensees must obtain six (6) CEU hours of ethics.
 All licensees who are providing supervision must obtain three (3) CEU hours of supervision.

-Renewal Notices will go out on July 1.
-If you have a change of address you must advise the board office in writhing or by e-mail.
+Renewal Notices will go out mid July.
+If you have a change of address you must advise the board office in writing or by e-mail.

 - Approved by certifying groups such as the national board of certified counselors, American marriage and family therapy regulatory board , American art therapy, association international certification reciprocity consortium, national association of alcohol and drug abuse council and national board of certified counselors